JermaSites/channels/automation/template.md

 * [Jerma.org](https://www.jerma.org/): Links to various Jerma-related online things (games, wiki, utilities, social media)
 * [Jerma.io](https://jerma.io): A ton of Jerma-y utilities (e.g. quizzes / AI chats / soundboards / chat logs)

+## How it works

+### Updating

+This list updates once per day with the latest stats for each channel.
+Full details will be available in a soon-to-be-published article.

+### Adding channel

+To add a channel, edit []`channels.txt`](https://github.com/JakeSteam/Jerma/blob/main/automation/channels.txt) to include the channel ID, channel name, and a 🐶 if it's a truly impressive channel:
+* Channel ID is available at `About` -> `Share` -> `Copy channel ID`
+* Channel name is not used, except to make the file more readable.